Attack, Defence and Facilitation

 A red team exists to attack, a blue to defend.
 The ambition is to strengthen an organisation's security by learning from the ensuing combat.
 A purple team is optionally set up to support the process.

-A red and blue team exercise can be hugely beneficial as it affords the opportunity to challenge an organisation's defences realistically.
+A red and blue team exercise can be hugely beneficial as it affords the opportunity to challenge your organisation's defences realistically.

 A red team is typically independent of the company (target) and hired to covertly test its defences.
 The team consists of skilled ethical hackers whose objective is to identify and safely exploit vulnerabilities in the target's cybersecurity or physical perimeters.

-By mimicking sophisticated real-world threats, the exercise will be highly realistic.
+By mimicking sophisticated real-world threats, the exercise is highly realistic.
 A red team deploys bleeding edge hacking tools and techniques designed to infiltrate systems and premises.
 This could extend to writing their own malware and devising new methodologies, just as malicious hackers do.

 Traditional penetration testing deploys loud (typically detectable) techniques - e.g. vulnerability scanners such as Nessus - to identify gaps in security.
 In contrast, a red team is stealthy and will do everything it can to avoid detection.

-Some organisations will be confident their systems are hard to penetrate as they have a range of robust security measures in place.
-A red team need only find the weakest link to break their perimeters wide open.
+Some organisations will be confident their systems are hard to penetrate as they have a variety of robust security measures in place.
+But a red team need only find the weakest link to break their perimeters wide open.
 This could include spear-phishing (socially engineering) employees or replicating the target's external services in a lab to find zero-day exploits.

 In a red team engagement, anything goes.
 If this means arriving at the company's offices disguised as a delivery driver asking to "quickly pop into the post room" so be it.
 As they pass through, they'll discreetly insert a USB drive into a PC.
 Mission accomplished.

 - Compromising the target's security by extracting information, infiltrating its systems or breaching its physical perimeters.